Steve Morse provides the answers to some Common Questions:

 The Family History Library has a copy of the 630 page book "A Guide to the Sources of British Military History", edited by Robin Higham, London, c1972, call no. 942 M2h.

-Another place to check is the Ministry of Defense site: Veterans Agency for services to war disablement pensioners, war widow(er)s, their dependants and carers and other veterans.
+Another place to check is the Ministry of Defense site: Veterans Agency for services to war disablement pensioners, war widow(er)s, their dependents and carers and other veterans.

 Don't overlook the Maritime Memorials site if your ancestors served at sea.
 The memorial database contains records of over 4000 church, cemetery and public memorials to seafarers and victims of maritime disasters.